mo-rale/top-down_game/README.md

 ## 🧑‍💻 Contributing

 Contributions are welcome!
-If you’d like to suggest a feature or fix a bug:
+If you'd like to suggest a feature or fix a bug:

 1. Fork the repository
 2. Create a new branch (`feature/your-feature-name`)